Sea of Light (album)

-Sea of Light is the 19th album by the British rock band Uriah Heep, released in April 1995.
+Sea of Light is the 19th album by the British rock band Uriah Heep, released on 1 May 1995.
 Its songs have remained part of the band's live set to this day.
-Bassist Trevor Bolder sings lead on "Fear of Falling" and delivers four songs for this album, as many as on the predecessor Different World, a count he never reaches before and after.
+Bassist Trevor Bolder sang lead on "Fear of Falling" and delivered four songs for this album, as many as on the predecessor Different World, a count he never reached before or after.
 Roger Dean was responsible for the sleeve painting, his third for Uriah Heep.